The Best File Manager apps for Android: Files by Google, FX Explorer, Solid Explorer, and more!

 Files by Google

-In terms of extras, the ‘Files by Google’ app includes a Safe Folder, where you can store your sensitive files, and it can be locked using a PIN or pattern.
+In terms of extras, the ‘Files by Google’ app includes a Safe Folder where you can store your sensitive files, which can be locked using a PIN or pattern.
 Additionally, the app helps you clean your phone’s contents by suggesting things to delete.
 This is one of the features present since day one of the app.
-It also allows file sharing without an internet connection to other Android and Chrome OS users in the vicinity who also have the Files app installed.
+One of our favorite features is the built-in file sharing, which lets you share files with other Files by Google users over Wi-Fi.
+Your mobile data or internet is not used as files are exchanged locally.
 Overall, it is one of the simplest and easy-to-use file managers around.

 Amaze File Manager

 The Amaze File Manager is an open-source file manager that is based on the Material Design guidelines.
-It look clean and packs all major file management tools.
+It looks clean and packs all the file management tools you need.
 The app is also free of ads, and you get all the features without any Pro version.
-You can however donate to the developers if you love their work.
+You can, however, donate to the developers if you love their work.

 FX File Explorer

-The FX File Explorer is a privacy-oriented file manager app that claims to include no ads, no analytics, and no trackers.
+FX File Explorer has been around since the old days of Android and is one of the most feature-packed file explorers on the Play Store.
+The main pitch of the app is that it’s a privacy-oriented file manager that claims to include no ads, no analytics, and no trackers.
 It also follows the Material Design guidelines.
 There are a ton of features in the app, including all major file management tools and support for dual-pane view.
 Moreover, it packs a text editor, shell script executor, and encryption support.

-You can get access to more features including support for major cloud storage services, network access with support for FTP, SFTP, WebDAV, and SMB, by purchasing the FX+ add-on module.
+You can get access to more features, including support for major cloud storage services and network access with support for FTP, SFTP, WebDAV, and SMB, by purchasing the FX+ add-on module.
 It will also bring FX Connect to transfer files between devices using Wi-Fi Direct and web access.